jcslm001/murty.io/readme.md

 I hope someone can learn something new from what I've done here and start their own career.
 Hopefully I can give back to the community that has taught me so much over the years.

-## Contribute

-If you have an idea for a website update or have found a bug, please [add to the Trello board](https://trello.com/b/ag7rb8Hk/murtyio).

 ## License

 You can view the [License](license.md) file for rights and limitations when using the code here in your own projects.